Get

 If your kitten can only get one vaccine, it’s best to wait until they’re at least 16 weeks old.
 A booster shot is recommended around 6 months of age to make sure they’re fully protected.

 Before getting vaccinated, your kitten should be healthy.
 While there’s no strict rule to wait a certain amount of time after adoption, giving your kitten a chance to settle into their new home and watching for any health concerns is a good idea.
-A quick check-up with your vet after bringing your kitten home will help you plan the right vaccination schedule for them.
+A quick check-up with a vet after bringing your kitten home will help you plan the right vaccination schedule for them.

-In addition to vaccinations, your vet will also help formulate an internal and external parasite control regimen that’s appropriate for your kitten.
+In addition to vaccinations, a vet will also help formulate an internal and external parasite control regimen that’s appropriate for your kitten.
 These regular treatments are designed to ensure your kitten is free of intestinal worms, mites, fleas, and other parasites.

 Most cats are also spayed or neutered in the first 4-6 months of their life to prevent unwanted litters and unwanted behaviors associated with feline mating (caterwauling, escaping, spraying, and so on).
 An appropriately timed spay or neuter procedure also offers better protection against some diseases and ailments which may happen later in life.